dmuth/docker-health-check/README.md

 ## Interpreting Results

-To see the results of tests, run `wc -l results-&ast;`.
+To see the results of tests, run `wc -l results-*`.
 Example:

 ```
 wc -l results-*